alireza-akbarzadeh/react-launchpad/README.md

 ### Testing app

-Mocking test and fakerjs and msw.
+Mocking api for  test perposes with fakerjs and msw.

 Run a test like a pro with and vitest ui and react testing library.